 (212) 895-8093 | [email protected]

-New York, NY, February 11, 2010 – Students from 25 leading business schools worldwide will have a chance to compete for recognition and $40,000 in prize money by exploring the significant and positive influence that business can have on society.
-Through the analysis of a new business case study focusing on international management challenges, the Aspen Institute’s 2010 Business & Society International MBA Case Competition aims to inspire future business leaders to innovate at the intersection of corporate profits and social and environmental impacts.
+New York, NY, February 23, 2011 – Students from 25 leading business schools from around the world will compete next month for recognition and $40,000 in prize money by exploring the significant and positive influence that business can have on society.
+Through the analysis of an innovative, new business case study, the Aspen Institute’s 2011 Business & Society International MBA Case Competition aims to inspire future business leaders to innovate at the intersection of corporate profitability and environmental, social, and ethical issues.

-Students will have one weekend to respond to a new case study addressing international management challenges.
+Students will have one weekend to analyze and respond to a new business and society-focused case study.
 On-campus competitions will determine first place campus winners, whose work will be reviewed by academic judges to determine five finalist teams.
-Finalists will be flown to New York City and stay at the W New York hotel, where they will present to a panel of corporate judges and join an invitation-only reception with friends of the Aspen Institute.
-All finalist teams will receive prize money, with the first place team receiving $20,000 and $3,000 to donate to a 501(c)(3)-designated charity of their choice.
+Finalists will be flown to New York City and stay at the W Hotel New York, where they will present to a panel of corporate judges and join an invitation-only reception with friends of the Aspen Institute.
+All finalist teams will receive prize money, with the first place team receiving $20,000 and $2,000 to donate to a 501(c)(3)-designated charity of their choice.

 - Baruch – CUNY, Zicklin School of Business

 - Baylor University, Hankamer School of Business